-Housing & Residence Life will work to fulfill reasonable requests that may be unique to individual students.
-Housing accommodation assignments are made on a case-by-case basis that recognizes the variability of individual needs and preferences and the fact that appropriate accommodations may be limited in number.
-As for all applicants for housing, no guarantee can be made that all stated preferences can be met.
+Housing & Residence Life will work to fulfill the preferences of each student for room types and roommates.
+Housing assignments are made on a case-by-case basis that recognizes the variability of individual needs and preferences and that some housing options and availability may be limited.
+While committed to fulfilling as many requests as possible, no guarantee can be made that all stated preferences can be met.
+Since some of the most popular choices fill first, it is most helpful if students follow the timelines provided in the room selection process.

 Special requests should be made in writing to Housing & Residence Life.